Profile

 More details can be found on my Resumé page.

 Outside of work, I am a photographer and writer — although the extent of activity ebbs and flows periodically.
-I hold a strong passion for cricket and astronomy.
+I am a cricket fan and astronomy enthusiast.
 I take an interest in engineering, technology and the sciences in general, political and economic causes and effects, and most things that can possibly have a ‘why’ attached to them.

 I come from India, and my mother tongue is Bangla.
 My name ‘Arnab’ best translates to ‘Ocean’ in English— which explains my domain name here and usernames elsewhere.
 You were wondering, weren’t you. 😃